Todd Duffee

 Todd Duffee (born December 6, 1985) is an American mixed martial artist who competes in the Heavyweight division of Konfrontacja Sztuk Walki (KSW).
 He trains predominantly with the Combat Sports Academy and the American Kickboxing Academy in California.
 Duffee has also competed in the Ultimate Fighting Championship, Super Fight League in India, Jungle Fight in Brazil, and Dynamite!!
 2010 in Japan.
-In addition to his mixed martial arts career he had a role in the 2010 film Never Back Down 2: The Beatdown as well as minor roles in both film and television.
+In addition to his mixed martial arts career he had a role in the 2011 film Never Back Down 2: The Beatdown as well as minor roles in both film and television.
 Duffee has also appeared on the front cover of Muscle & Fitness magazine.

 Background

-Duffee was born in Evansville, Indiana but grew up in Raleigh, Illinois and Eldorado as the third son of a coal miner father and nurse mother.
+Duffee was born in Evansville, Indiana, but grew up in Raleigh, Illinois, and Eldorado as the third son of a coal miner father and nurse mother.
 Duffee played many sports growing up, including baseball, football, track, bull riding, soccer, and basketball.
 Duffee also began training in boxing but was not very devoted to it as he was playing other sports.
 A standout football player, he was signed on to play college football but his career was derailed from an injury.
 Duffee then moved to Atlanta, Georgia when he was 18 years old and continued boxing, before watching a UFC event and shifting his training to mixed martial arts.
-He was working on a degree from the University of Georgia before leaving to train mixed martial arts full-time.
+He was working on a degree from the University of Georgia before transferring to University of Nevada, Las Vegas, then dropping out to train mixed martial arts full-time.
 As of February 2016, he is pursuing a degree in business from the University of Georgia.